-- (iv) such other sanction as may be set out in the by-laws; - (zz) "regulated services" means those chartered professional accounting services specified as such in the by-laws; - (zza) "representative" means the member identified by a registered firm who, on behalf of a registered firm, is to receive communications from CPA Nova Scotia and speak on behalf of and bind the registered firm; - (zzb) "respondent" means a registrant or registered firm that is subject to a complaint; - (zzc) "student" means an individual who is registered in a pre-professional education program established by CPA Nova Scotia; - (zzd) "settlement agreement" means an agreement that resolves a complaint referred to the Discipline Committee. - 3 (1) CPA Nova Scotia is hereby continued as the corporation known as the "Chartered Professional Accountants of Nova Scotia". - (2) The corporation may continue to operate under the name "CPA Nova Scotia" and may use the initials "CPANS". - (3) Upon the coming into force of this Act,
+- (iv) such other sanction as may be set out in the by-laws; - (zz) "regulated services" means those chartered professional accounting services specified as such in the by-laws; - (zza) "representative" means the member identified by a registered firm who, on behalf of a registered firm, is to receive communications from CPA Nova Scotia and speak on behalf of and bind the registered firm; - (zzb) "respondent" means a registrant or registered firm that is subject to a complaint; - (zzc) "student" means an individual who is registered in a preprofessional education program established by CPA Nova Scotia; - (zzd) "settlement agreement" means an agreement that resolves a complaint referred to the Discipline Committee.
+2015, c.
+30, s.
+2; 2019, c.
+4, s.
+2; 2023, c.
+3, s.
+2.